dhocker/dhocker.github.io/github_projects.md

 Here is a complete list of my GitHub projects.

+{% comment %}
+    In the following loop, the endfor tag MUST be on the same line as the project item.
+{% endcomment %}
 {% for project in site.projects %}
 - [{{ project.title }}]({{ project.url }}){% endfor %}